Featured Project · Agentic AI · Alberta Energy Sector

-Moving from "tell me about compliance" to "audit this facility and handle it" - the agent autonomously orchestrates multiple tools to achieve goals
+From "tell me about compliance requirements" to "audit this facility and handle it" — the agent autonomously orchestrates tools to achieve a goal, not just retrieve information.

-Not just information retrieval - sends emails, schedules tasks, logs maintenance, and generates reports automatically
+Not just information retrieval — sends emails, schedules follow-up tasks, logs maintenance actions, and generates compliance reports.
+Measurable outputs, not just text.

-Designed for extensibility - easily add new tools, integrate real APIs, and scale to enterprise systems
+Designed for extensibility — adding new tools, integrating real APIs, and scaling to enterprise systems requires minimal changes to the core agent structure.

 LangChain Tool Calling Agent

-Challenge: Enable an LLM to autonomously decide which tools to use and when, without pre-programmed decision trees.
+Challenge: Enable an LLM to autonomously decide which tools to use, in what order, and when to stop — without pre-programmed workflows that break on any input variation.

 from langchain.agents import AgentExecutor, create_tool_calling_agent